 As always, the full recipe is at the bottom of the post, but I want to show you some pictures first.
 We need a heck ton of blueberries to start with!
 Fresh or frozen is fine, more on that below.

-blueberry pie filling macerating in a bowl with sugar.
+overhead shot of blueberry pie filling in a white ceramic bowl.

 Assemble the Blueberry Pie

-1. Add the juicy berries to the pie crust.
-Chill the whole pie while you roll out the crust.
+Add the juicy berries to the pie crust.
+Chill the whole pie while you roll out the top crust.

 strips of pie dough on a pastry cloth, then added as a lattice on pie.